ROCm/ROCK-Kernel-Driver/Documentation/admin-guide/cgroup-v2.rst

 Protections
 -----------

-A cgroup is protected to be allocated upto the configured amount of the resource if the usages of all its ancestors are under their protected levels.
+A cgroup is protected upto the configured amount of the resource as long as the usages of all its ancestors are under their protected levels.
 Protections can be hard guarantees or best effort soft boundaries.
 Protections can also be over-committed in which case only upto the amount available to the parent is protected among